• Skip to primary navigation

 Collage of images of steps 1 to 4 of chana dal recipe

-Step 1: Wash chana dal and put it in a pressure cooker along with around 3 cups of water, turmeric powder, and some portion of salt that you will be using in the dish (the remaining will be used later with tomatoes).
-Mix and put on the lid.
+Step 1: Rinse the chana dal thoroughly and transfer it to a pressure cooker.
+Add about 3 cups of water, turmeric powder, and a portion of the salt (save the remaining salt for the tomato mixture later).
+Stir well and close the lid.

-Step 2: Cook till 4 whistles on a medium flame.
-Allow the pressure to get released naturally before opening the lid.
+Step 2: Cook on a medium flame until 4 whistles.
+Allow the pressure release to happen naturally before opening the lid.

-Step 3: Heat oil in a pan.
-Add dried red chilies, bay leaf, cinnamon stick, black cardamom, cumin seeds, and peppercorns.
-Saute for a few seconds.
+Step 3: Heat oil in a pan over medium heat.
+Add dried red chilies, bay leaf, cinnamon stick, black cardamom, cumin seeds, and black peppercorns.
+Sauté for a few seconds until fragrant.

-Step 4: Once the spices become fragrant, add chopped garlic and onion.
-Cook until the onion starts turning golden brown.
+Step 4: Add the chopped onion and garlic.
+Cook until the onions turn light golden brown.

 Collage of images of steps 5 to 8 of chana dal recipe

-Step 5: Add red chili powder, coriander powder, and green chilies.
-Saute for a few seconds.
+Step 5: Stir in the red chili powder, coriander powder, and green chilies.
+Sauté briefly to release their flavors.

-Step 6: Add chopped tomatoes and the remaining salt.
+Step 6: Add the chopped tomatoes along with the remaining salt.

-Step 7: Cook until the tomatoes turn mushy.
+Step 7: Cook until the tomatoes soften completely and turn mushy.

-Step 8: Add boiled lentils and chopped ginger.
+Step 8: Add the cooked chana dal and chopped ginger.
+Mix well.

 Collage of images of steps 9 to 12 of chana dal recipe

-Steps 9 and 10: If the dal is too thick, add some hot water to get the desired consistency.
+Steps 9 and 10: If the dal seems too thick, add a little hot water until you reach your preferred consistency.

-Step 11: Cover the pot and cook for another 5-7 minutes.
+Step 11: Cover the pan and let the dal simmer for another 5-7 minutes so all the flavors blend together.

-Bengal gram dal garnished with chopped cilantro served in a black bowl.
+cooked chana dal garnished with chopped cilantro in a cooking pot.

 Serving tips

-You can also enjoy a bowl of this dal as a flavorful protein-rich vegan soup.
-If you want, you can blend it before serving it as a soup.
+You can also enjoy this protein-rich dal as a hearty vegan soup.
+For a smoother texture, simply blend it before serving.

 How to store?